khaors/geocompr/main.md

 This approach should be used with caution: no other datasets will be compatible with the custom CRS created and results may not be accurate when used on extensive datasets covering hundreds of kilomtres.

 Although we used vector datasets to illustrate the points outlined in this section, the principles apply equally to raster datasets.
-The subsequent sections explain features of CRS transformation that are unique to each geographic data model, continuing with vector data in section \@ref(reprojecting-vector-geometries) and moving-on to explain how raster transformation is different, in section \@ref(reprojecting-raster-geometries).
+The subsequent sections explain features of CRS transformation that are unique to each geographic data model, continuing with vector data in the next section (section \@ref(reproj-vec-geom)) and moving-on to explain how raster transformation is different, in section \@ref(reprojecting-raster-geometries).

 <!-- This approach is used in the **stplanr** function `geo_select_crs()` which returns a CRS object that can be used in other functions (see `?stplanr::geo_select_aeq` for further details): -->